 Established by Royal Charter in 1997, UK Sport is responsible for investing around £100 million of public funds each year in high performance sport.
 The primary role of UK Sport is to strategically invest National Lottery and Exchequer income to maximise sporting performance.

 Resources are carefully targeted to maximise Olympic and Paralympic athletes’ chances of medal success.
 UK Sport’s Investment Principles are reviewed every 4 years, with Annual Reviews conducted with each sport to assess progress towards the agreed objectives.
-To date there has been a philosophy of targeted investment to focus available resources towards athletes and sports with the greatest chance of success ('no compromise') with a clear priority to support every potential medal and medallist over a two Games / eight year period.
+To date there has been a philosophy of targeted investment to focus available resources towards athletes and sports with the greatest chance of success with a clear priority to support every potential medal and medallist over a two Games / eight year period.

 For more information on UK Sport, please visit www.uksport.gov.uk